vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ### Monitor arm

 To keep a clean desk, I was looking for:
-* A monitor arm that holds the screen **stable**, and is attached to the desk.
+* A monitor arm that holds the screen **steadily** and attaches to the desk.
-* I prefer not to have a monitor arm in the middle of the desk, so the monitor has a **floating** effect.
+* No monitor arm in the middle of the desk, so the monitor keeps a **floating** effect.
-* It should also easily hold the **weight** of the 12 kg 49" screen.
+* Enough strength to hold the **weight** of the 12 kg 49" screen.
-* It hides the **wires** and doesn't stick out at the back.
+* Good **cable** management and no bulky parts sticking out at the back.
 Otherwise, I would have to move the desk away from the wall and lose space.
-* I can easily **pull and push** the screen back and forth without unscrewing bolts.
+* Easy **pull and push** adjustment without unscrewing bolts.

 <br>
 I ended up with the [ACT AC8340](https://www.act-connectivity.com/en-us/products/av-mounts/single-monitor-arm-office-premium-gas-spring-ac8340).\
-It's built from solid metal, holds up to 20 kg, meets all my requirements, and is reasonably priced.
+It is built from solid metal, holds up to 20 kg, meets all my requirements, and is reasonably priced.

 <a href="images/act_ac8340.avif">
 <img src="images/act_ac8340.avif" alt="ACT AC8340" width="250px" />